 7. Reduces Evaporation

-It seems that many areas of the US and the world are getter drier, forest fires are becoming more common, and water rations are being discussed in places such as California.
+It seems that many areas of the US and the world are getting drier, forest fires are becoming more common, and water rations are being discussed in places such as California.
 In the last 1-2 years that I lived in California, I recall there being only about 2-5 days of rain.

 All of this means that permaculture is becoming increasingly more important.
 Fortunately, companion planting is one of the permaculture solutions to reduce evaporation and keep the water in the soil.